-Chest pain is discomfort or pain that you feel along the front of your body, between your neck and upper abdomen.
+Chest pain is discomfort or pain that you feel along the front of your body, between (and including) your neck and upper abdomen.
 There are many causes of chest pain that have nothing to do with your heart.

 But chest pain is still the most common symptom of poor blood flow to the heart or a heart attack.
 This type of chest pain is called angina.

 Chest pain can occur when the heart is not getting enough blood or oxygen.
 The amount and type of pain can vary from person to person.
-The intensity of the pain does not always relate to how severe the problem is.
+The intensity of the pain does not always relate to how severe the heart problem is.

 - Some people may feel a crushing pain, while others feel only mild discomfort.

-- Your chest may feel heavy or like someone is squeezing your heart.
+- Your chest may feel heavy or like someone is squeezing your chest or heart.
 You may also feel a sharp, burning pain in your chest.

 - You may feel the pain under your breastbone (sternum, so the pain is called substernal) or in your neck, arms, stomach, jaw, or upper back.

 - Chest pain from angina often occurs with activity or emotion, and goes away with rest or a medicine called nitroglycerin.

 - Bad indigestion can also cause chest pain.

 Women, older adults, and people with diabetes may have little or no chest pain.
 Some people have symptoms other than chest pain, such as: